andreazann/SagradaBoardgame/README.md

 ## Game limitations

-This game is only supported by UNIX systems and with JDKx
+This game is only supported by UNIX systems and last compatible tested JDK version is JDK 10.0.2

 ## Instructions to run the Jar:

-	- Compatible only with JDKx
+	- Last compatible tested JDK version is JDK 10.0.2

 	- Execute Server from command line using
 	>java -cp Game.jar repolezanettiperuzzi.controller.MasterGame